MinaProtocol/mina/rfcs/0032-bazel.md

 [motivation]: #motivation

 The current build system is complex and unreliable.
-It does not work "out-of-the-box", at least not on the Mac.
+It does not work "out-of-the-box", at least not for on the Mac.
 It involves multiple build tools and languages:

 - Make